3. Scale and Projections

 Thinking of projections in physical terms.
 You can conceptualize projection as working with a clear globe, a light bulb, and tracing paper.
 If you had a clear globe the size of a beach ball and placed a light inside this globe, it would cast shadows onto a surrounding surface.
 This surface can be a (a) cylinder, (b) cone, or (c) plane.
 [10]

 Most projections transform part of the globe to one of three “developable” surfaces, so called because they are flat or can be made flat: plane, cone, and cylinder.
 The resultant projections are called planar, conical, and cylindrical.
 We use developable surfaces because they eliminate tearing, although they will produce shearing and compression.
 Of these three problems, tearing is seen as the worst because you would be making maps with all sorts of holes in them!
-As we see below, however, there are times when you can create maps with tearing and they are quite useful.
+As we see below, however, there are times when you can create maps with tearing, and they are quite useful.

 The place where the developable surface touches the globe is known as the tangent point or tangent line.
 Maps will most accurately represent objects on the globe at these tangent points or lines, with distortion increasing as you move farther away due to shearing and compression.
-It is for this reason that cylinders are often used for areas near the equator, cones used to map the mid-latitudes, and planes used for polar regions.
+It is for this reason that cylinders are often used for areas near the equator, cones are used to map the mid-latitudes, and planes are used for polar regions.

 For beginning mapmakers, understanding the exact mechanics of projections doesn’t matter as much as knowing which map properties are maintained or lost with the choice of projection – the topic of the next section.

 Projections must distort features on the surface of the globe during the process of making them flat because projection involves shearing, tearing, and compression.
-Since no projection can preserve all properties, it is up to the map maker to know which properties are most important for their purpose and to choose an appropriate projection.
+Since no projection can preserve all properties, it is up to the mapmaker to know which properties are most important for their purpose and to choose an appropriate projection.
 The properties we will focus on are shape, area, and distance.

 Note that distortion is not necessarily tied to the type of developable surface but rather to the way the transformation is done with that surface.
 It is possible to preserve any one of the three properties using any of the developable surfaces.
 One way of looking at the problem is with distortion ellipses.
 These help us to visualize what type of distortion a map projection has caused, how much distortion has occurred, and where it has occurred.
 The ellipses show how imaginary circles on the globe are deformed as a result of a particular projection.
 If no distortion had occurred in projecting a map, all of the ellipses would be the same size and circular in shape.